SammySpinsAYarn/Blog/_posts/2023-08-21-what-do-we-do-with-a-procrastinating-blogger.md

-S﻿o those six books are the books about books that have snuck their way onto my TBR.
+S﻿o those are the six books about books that have snuck their way onto my TBR.
+Perhaps some appealled to you and will now make their way onto your shelves or pile of library loans.
+And if not, there are far more out there than you might originally expect.
+One quick search is all it would take to find some that would.